 2017 SABR Analytics: The Chicago Cubs' Five-Year Journey to the World Series

-Members of the Chicago Cubs front office will share stories on the evolution of the franchise from a struggling team with a poor farm system to a World Series championship in 2016 at the sixth annual SABR Analytics Conference in Phoenix, Arizona.
+Members of the Chicago Cubs front office shared stories on the evolution of the franchise from a struggling team with a poor farm system to a World Series championship in 2016 at the sixth annual SABR Analytics Conference on March 10, 2017, in Phoenix, Arizona.

-For more information, or to register for the SABR Analytics Conference, visit SABR.org/analytics.
+For more coverage of the SABR Analytics Conference, visit SABR.org/analytics.